One of the most popular freshwater fish in the fishkeeping hobby today is the Zebra Danio (Scientific name: Danio Rerio).

 Danios are schooling fish, so they need to be kept in groups of at least 5.
-As with most other schooling fish, if the numbers are too low, they can become stressed, and start acting out of the ordinary, and can portray symptoms such as aggression towards other tank mates, and loss of appetite.
+As with most other schooling fish, if the numbers are too low, they can become stressed and start acting out of the ordinary.
+They can start to portray symptoms such as aggression towards other tank mates and loss of appetite.

 Zebra Danios have been known to be quite the little jumpers, so we recommend that you always keep your tank covered, if you don’t want to come home to a school of dead fish on your floor.

 If you provide them with plenty of space to swim around and a nice current for them to enjoy, you will more than likely be the owner of a bunch of happy Zebra Danios.

 Being the hardy little fish that they are, Zebra Danios are far from fussy eaters.
 They will eat just about anything you feed them.

 However, since the goal is to keep them as healthy and as happy as possible, it’s always recommended that you try to imitate the diet they would naturally follow in the wild.
 This would include lots of small insects, worms, algae and crustaceans.